GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/in-app-purchase/index.md

     Learn [how to install new extensions](/gdevelop5/extensions/search) by following a step-by-step guide.

 ## Actions

-**Finalize a purchase**
-Mark a purchase as delivered, after you delivered the goods the user has paid for.
-Until you do so, the user will not be charged and keep on getting the event triggered each time the app starts.

 **Finalize registration**
 Finalize store registration.
 Do this after registering every product and before ordering or getting information about a product.